Realpolitik: Etymology

 Historian John Bew suggests that much of what stands for modern Realpolitik today deviates from the original meaning of the term.
 Realpolitik emerged in mid-19th century Europe from the collision of the Enlightenment with state formation and power politics.
 The concept, Bew argues, was an early attempt at answering the conundrum of how to achieve liberal enlightened goals in a world that does not follow liberal enlightened rules.

-Publicist, journalist and liberal political reformer Von Rochau coined the term in 1853 and added a second volume in 1869 that further refined his earlier arguments.
+Rochau coined the term in 1853 and added a second volume in 1869 that further refined his earlier arguments.
 Rochau, exiled in Paris until the 1848 uprising, returned during the revolution and became a well-known figure in the National Liberal Party.
 As the liberal gains of the 1848 revolutions fell victim to coercive governments or were swallowed by powerful social forces such as class, religion and nationalism, Rochau—according to Bew—began to think hard about how the work that had begun with such enthusiasm had failed to yield any lasting results.

 He said that the great achievement of the Enlightenment had been to show that might is not necessarily right.
 The mistake liberals made was to assume that the law of the strong had suddenly evaporated simply because it had been shown to be unjust.
 Rochau wrote that "to bring down the walls of Jericho, the Realpolitiker knows the simple pickaxe is more useful than the mightiest trumpet".
 Rochau's concept was seized upon by German thinkers in the mid and late 19th century and became associated with Otto von Bismarck's statecraft in unifying Germany in the mid 19th century.
 By 1890, usage of the word Realpolitik was widespread, yet increasingly detached from its original meaning.

-Political realism in international relations

-Whereas Realpolitik refers to political practice, the concept of political realism in international relations refers to a theoretical framework aimed at offering explanations for events in the international relations domain.
-The theory of political realism proceeds from the assumption that states—as actors in the international arena—pursue their interests by practicing Realpolitik.
-Conversely, Realpolitik can be described as the exercise of policies that are in line with accepted theories of political realism.
-In either case, the working hypothesis is generally that policy is chiefly based on the pursuit, possession and application of power (see also power politics).
-However, some international relations realists, such as Kenneth Waltz, have viewed state policy in terms of the pursuit of survival or security, rather than the pursuit of power for its own sake.

 History and branches

-See political realism for branches and antecedents more relevant to contemporary diplomacy and the particular modern, international relations paradigm.